Horqin Right Middle Banner: Geography

 It borders Horqin Right Front Banner and Tuquan County to the north, Tongyu County and Taonan in Jilin Province to the east, Horqin Left Middle Banner to the south, and Jarud Banner, Huolinguole and East Ujimqin Banner to the west.

-The banner's main rivers include the Holin Gol, the Obor Hund Gol, the Emuting Gol, and the Wunugeqi Gol.
+The banner's main rivers include the Holin Gol, the Obor Hund Gol, the Emtin Gol (额木庭郭勒), and the Wunugeqi Gol (乌努格其河).

 Climate

 The average annual temperature is 5.6 °C, and the annual precipitation is typically between 350 and 400 mm.